Tpj-root/isro/Quiz_Assessment.md

 d.Covalent bonds that formed between molecules of different particles

-c.
+Ans: c.
 The particles are held in place by friction